Southland Coins & Collectibles Inc.

 The SS Republic was originally christened the SS Tennessee and served in both the Confederate and Union navies during the Civil War, including a stint as Admiral David Farragut's flagship.
 She fought vigorously in several conflicts, including the Battle of Mobile Bay, made famous by Farragut's exclamation, "Damn the torpedoes--full speed ahead!"

 The two coins below were part of the discovery.
 Each coin on this page has been certified by the Numismatic Guaranty Corporation (NGC) and is encapsulated with a special label.
+Call for current inventory and pricing.

 En route from New York to New Orleans with passengers and commercial cargo, the SS Republic was lost in a violent hurricane on October 25, 1865.
 The passengers and crew escaped from the sinking ship, yet a fortune in coins and much needed cargo to help rebuild New Orleans' post-Civil War economy sank to the bottom of the Atlantic seabed 1,700 feet (518 meters) deep.
 Nearly 140 years later, Odyssey discovered the shipwreck of the Republic approximately 100 miles off the Georgia coast.